library(tidyverse)

 In a Perfect World, Which Metric Should We Use?

-Let’s ignore the fact that we have access to limited amounts of data, and pretend that we happened to know all three of these metrics exactly.
+Let’s ignore the fact that we have access to limited amounts of data, and pretend that it was possible to (exactly) compute expected test error and risk.
 Which one should we use?

 Reasons to prefer expected test error